MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/10-isolate-problem-areas-poor-performing-queries.md

       ![showing the updated execution plan](../images/upd-dp-300-module-10-lab-14.png)

-1. In a new query window, run the next query.
+1. In a **New query window**, run the next query.
 Compare both execution plans.

     ```sql
     USE AdventureWorks2017;